ohimeee/RJB-hotel/README.md

 npm run dev
 ```

-That's it.
-The tables and sample rooms already exist on Supabase.
+The tables and sample rooms already exist on Supabase, so there is nothing else
+to run.

-Payments need a Xendit key — see [Xendit](#xendit) below.
-Everything else
+Testing a payment needs a Xendit key.
+See [Xendit](#xendit) below.
+Browsing
-(browsing, holding a room, looking up a booking) works without one.
+rooms, holding one, and looking up a booking all work without one.

 ## Database

-Shared **Supabase** Postgres.
-Supabase *is* Postgres, so nothing in the code is
+The database is a shared Supabase Postgres.
+Supabase is Postgres, so nothing in
-Supabase-specific: `pg`, raw SQL, and `db/schema.sql` as the source of truth.
+the code is Supabase-specific.
+We use `pg` with raw SQL, and `db/schema.sql` is

-- Use the **Session pooler** connection string (Dashboard → Connect).
+the source of truth for the data model.

+Three things to know:

+1. Use the Session pooler connection string, from Dashboard > Connect.
 The
-  "direct connection" one is IPv6-only and times out on most home internet.
+   direct connection string is IPv6-only and will time out on most home
+   internet.
-- A free project **sleeps after ~a week idle** and needs a click to wake.
-Worth
+2. A free project sleeps after about a week of no use.
+Waking it takes one click
-  remembering the morning of a demo.
+   in the dashboard.
-- `DATABASE_URL` is a password — full read/write on the team's data. `.env` is
+3. `DATABASE_URL` is a password.
+It gives full read and write access to the
-  gitignored; share it in a DM, never in a group chat, commit, or screenshot.
+   team's data. `.env` is gitignored, so send the string in a DM, not in a group
+   chat, a commit, or a screenshot.

-**Changing the schema:** edit `db/schema.sql`, run `npm run db:setup`.
-Never
+To change the schema, edit `db/schema.sql` and run `npm run db:setup`.
+Do not
-click tables together in the dashboard — the file is idempotent and lives in
+create tables by clicking around the dashboard.
+The file is idempotent and lives
-git, so a change there reaches everyone and can be reviewed.
+in git, so a change there reaches everyone and can be reviewed.

 ## Xendit

 Only needed to test a payment.

-Make your own free account — email only, no business documents.
-Stay in **Test
+Make your own free account.
+Email only, no business documents.
+Stay in Test Mode
-Mode** and copy two values into `.env`:
+and copy two values into `.env`:

-- `XENDIT_SECRET_KEY` — Settings → Developers → Generate secret key, **Money-in
+- `XENDIT_SECRET_KEY`: Settings > Developers > Generate secret key, with
-  = Write**.
-Shown once.
+  Money-in set to Write.
+It is shown once.
-- `XENDIT_CALLBACK_TOKEN` — Settings → Webhooks → View Webhook Verification
+- `XENDIT_CALLBACK_TOKEN`: Settings > Webhooks > View Webhook Verification
   Token.

-The key must start with `xnd_development_`; `xnd_production_` moves real money.
+The key must start with `xnd_development_`.
+A `xnd_production_` key moves real
+money.
 Never put either behind `NEXT_PUBLIC_`.

-One account each, not a shared one — an
-account holds a single webhook URL, so on a shared account only one person would
+Use one account each rather than a shared one.
+An account holds a single webhook
+URL, so on a shared account only one person receives payment events.
-receive payment events.

-Check it works with `npm run xendit:check` — creates a ₱100 test invoice,
+Run `npm run xendit:check` to confirm your key works.
+It creates a ₱100 test
-nothing is charged.
+invoice and charges nothing.

 ### Testing a payment

-Xendit can't reach `localhost`, so webhooks never arrive and bookings never
+Xendit cannot reach `localhost`, so webhooks never arrive and bookings never
 confirm.
 Run a tunnel:

 ```bash
 ngrok http 3000
 ```

-Register `<printed URL>/api/webhooks/xendit` in Settings → Webhooks (the new
+Register `<printed URL>/api/webhooks/xendit` in Settings > Webhooks, on the new
-page, not the **legacy** one) and set `APP_URL` to the same origin.
-One-time
+page rather than the legacy one, and set `APP_URL` to the same origin.
+On a free
-step on a free ngrok domain.
+ngrok domain this is a one-time step.

 While the tunnel is up your dev server is on the public internet, database
-included — stop it when you're done.
-In test mode e-wallets land on a simulator
+included.
+Stop it when you are done.
+In test mode, e-wallet payments land on a
-where you pick **Authorize** or **Fail**.
+simulator where you pick Authorize or Fail.

 ## Project Structure